 - Crosslinguistic perception of pitch in language and music.

-- Ongoing projects and raw ideas (forthcoming).
+- Ongoing projects and raw ideas (limited access).

 You can see my work presented at these upcoming conferences:

 For course materials, please see the teaching portion of the site.

 for a full list of publications, please see my cv.

 - Pitch perception in lexical tone and melody.

 - CRBLM poster.

 - Specificity of the effects of tone language experience on melody perception.

 - Tone language experience enhances sensitivity to melodic contour.